itsprathvi/MyPolls/README.md

 # Polls
-Create a Poll and use it wherever you want
+Create a Poll and use it wherever you want!!